 December 8th, 2025

-Jeanna Fine died, dejected and obscured by a world that does not and will not know the totally singular, truly unique impact of her work and life, the unique star that she is and will forever be.
-Many fine things are best hidden from simpletons, for protection; Jeanna being one of the finer ones.
+Jeanna Fine died, dejected and obscured by a world too moronic to recognize the totally singular brilliance of her work and life journey; the unique star that she is, was and will forever be.
+Many fine things are best hidden from the simpletons, for protection; Jeanna being one of the finest ones.
+Such is the way of this world that not even the specific date of her death is correctly logged, stated merely as October 2025.

-Such is the way of this world that not even the specific date of her death is logged, stated merely as October 2025.
-When I was studying at the Royal Academy of Dramatic fucking Art in London, I kept a photo of Jeanna hidden in my notebook, as a secret friend.
-I had discovered her at 17, soon after running away to London in the early 90s, when I (a total virgin until 23 y/o and mortified) would venture out at night to explore the crummy little porno stores in the dark, narrow, damp, jack the reaper streets of the red light part of Soho.
+While studying at the Royal Academy of Dramatic fucking Art in London, I kept a photo of Jeanna hidden in my notebook, as a secret friend.
+I had discovered her at 17, soon after running away to London in the early 90s, when I (a total virgin until 23 y/o) would venture out at night to explore the crummy little porno stores in the dark, narrow, damp, jack the reaper streets of the red light part of Soho.

 I will forever speak of her.